rapyuta-robotics/rapyuta-io-docs/hugo/content/getting-started/delete-project.md

 are removed.

 {{% notice note %}}
 Deletion of a project is irreversible.
 Once de-allocated, the resources of the project cannot be retained.
-You must create a new project to allocate resources.
 {{% /notice %}}

 To delete an existing project, you will follow the below instructions: